Get Your Medical Marijuana Card in Arkansas

 Becoming a Caregiver in Arkansas

-According to Arkansas state law and regulations, a medical cannabis patient is allowed to have a caregiver.
-In this role, the caregiver is allowed to enter a dispensary, possess, purchase and transfer medical cannabis from the dispensary to the patient.
-In some cases, the caregiver may need to assist the patient with product selection, dosing, journaling, and administering of medical cannabis.
+A medical cannabis patient is permitted to have a caregiver according to Arkansas state legislation and regulations.
+The caregiver is permitted to enter, possess, buy and pass medical cannabis from the dispensary to the patient in this position.
+The caregiver may need to help the patient in some instances with product choice, dosing, journaling, and medical cannabis administration.

-Becoming a licensed medical cannabis caregiver is an excellent opportunity for Arkansas nurses and home health care providers to integrate cannabis into a patients’ therapy.
-With proper training and education, patients and caregivers will be able to access lab-tested medical cannabis products that can be titrated and integrated into traditional therapies, such as chemotherapy.
+Becoming a certified medical caregiver for cannabis is a great chance for Arkansas nurses and home health care providers to incorporate cannabis into the treatment of patients.
+Patients and caregivers will be able to access laboratory-tested medical cannabis goods that can be titrated and incorporated into traditional therapies, such as chemotherapy, with adequate practice and education.

-Similar to patients, designated caregivers must also register with the Arkansas Department of Health for an ID card.
-When applying for an ID card, the caregiver must submit their own information and the information of the patient they will be assisting.
-The caregiver must also submit a signed statement that they will not divert marijuana to people other than their qualifying patient.
+Appointed caregivers, like patients, must also register for an ID card with the Arkansas Department of Health.
+The caregiver must submit their own information and the patient information they will assist when applying for an ID card.
+A signed declaration must also be submitted by the caregiver that they will not divert marijuana to individuals other than their patient.

-A caregiver must be above the age of 21 (unless they are a parent of a qualifying patient) and have not been convicted of certain felony offenses.
+A caregiver must be above 21 years of age (unless they are a qualifying patient’s parent) and have not been convicted of certain crimes of felony.

 Possession and Cultivation Limits